dwthurber/MSHE-Student-Resources/_info/register-for-courses.md

 ##### [School of professional Studies (SPS) Courses](http://sps.northwestern.edu/program-areas/graduate/)

 MSHE students often take graduate-level courses offered through the School of professional Studies (SPS)–especially in the Master of Public Policy (MPPA) and Master of Sports Administration (MSA) programs.
 These courses are offered at the Chicago campus. &nbsp;MSHE students cannot register themselves for SPS courses.
-If you want to take an SPS course please complete the [Authorization for Dual Registration Form](https://northwestern.box.com/shared/static/oidimwjx3scahj5lqm1l.pdf) and send it to the MSHE office. &nbsp;If the SPS administrator gives permission Kristin will ask the SPS Registrar to register you for the class.
+If you want to take an SPS course please complete the [Authorization for Dual Registration Form](https://northwestern.box.com/shared/static/oidimwjx3scahj5lqm1l.pdf) and send it to the MSHE office. &nbsp;If the SPS administrator gives permission, the MSHE office will ask the SPS Registrar to register you for the class.
 SPS will not register you for the class until one week before the class begins and will only register you if the course is not already full.

 ##### SPS "DL" Courses and Scheduling